OpenInnovationNetwork/Projects/open-innovation-network-project_sources.md

 # Open Innovation Network Project Sources

-Paths to the repositories that contain a */projects* folder with JSON files describing projects.
+Paths to the repositories that will be displayed in this project gallery.

+All repositories listed must contain a folder named *projects*, containing JSON files with project content.

 >
 > Example: